-Southern Rough Shrimp Characteristics, Breeding
+Southern Rough Shrimp: Characteristics, Diet, Uses

 The Southern Rough shrimp (Trachysalambria curvirostris) is a species of prawn which lives in shallow waters of the Indo-West Pacific.
 It is found from East Africa and the Red Sea to Japan and Australia.